Home / Compare / htmldrop vs GitHub Pages

 How htmldrop works

 Drag an .html file onto htmldrop.app and copy the slug.htmldrop.app URL — no repo, no account.
 Anonymous drops are free (up to 2 MB, live 7 days).
-A free account keeps drops and raises limits; paid plans from $3/mo add password protection, custom domains (from $10/mo), version history, and an MCP server for AI assistants.
+A free account keeps drops and raises limits; paid plans from $5/mo add password protection, custom domains (from $10/mo), version history, and an MCP server for AI assistants.
+More in the guides: host an HTML file, get a URL for an HTML file.

 No repo.
 No build.
 Just a URL.